The Oregon Observatory has a wonderful selection of telescopes, made possible by our generous donors.

 Marcoe and Norton 10 - This portable 10" Meade SCT fork mounted scope is another big help on busy nights and was donated in memory of Steven R. Marcoe and O. Richard Norton.

-Celestron C8 -- We have three of these 2000mm (f10) SCTs.
+Celestron C8 -- We have five of these 2000mm (f10) SCTs.
 These are outreach standards and very popular purchases for budding amateur astronomers.

 Porter HD 150 - This is our largest aperture refracting telescope, another gem in the wonderful Porter donation.
 This 1200mm focal length (f6) was one of the main telescopes used during the last Venus transit!